Guess when the first drunk driving law was enacted?

 Some great organizations—notably, End Distracted Driving— are applying the successful lessons of MADD.

 States are catching up with distracted driving legislation.
 Washington State was one of the first states to adopt a hands-free law back in 2008.
-It already needs to be updated.
+That law is already out of date.
+(Note: Washington enacted a new distracted driving law in July 2017).

 Consider what is different about distracted driving.